Welcome

 Liv Ullmann

-Way too many actors have appeared in two nominated films to list but some still working include: Javier Bardem, Antonio Banderas, Toni Servillo, Daniel Bruhl, Benno Furman, Sebastian Koch
+Way too many actors have appeared in two nominated films to list but some still working include: Javier Bardem, Antonio Banderas, Toni Servillo, Daniel Bruhl, Benno Furman, and Sebastian Koch

 Only Best International Film Nominees to Also Compete in Best Picture